MANASSAS LAWYER DEFENDS CLIENTS ACCUSED OF WHITE-COLLAR CRIMES

 These crimes include embezzlement, forgery, mail fraud, insurance fraud, bankruptcy fraud, credit card fraud, money laundering, and identity theft.

 Many of these crimes are federal crimes.
-In Virginia, if you’re investigated for a white-collar crime or ordered to appear before a grand jury regarding a white-collar criminal investigation, seek advice first from Fairfax white-collar criminal attorney Scott C. Nolan.
+In Virginia, if you’re investigated for a white-collar crime or ordered to appear before a grand jury regarding a white-collar criminal investigation, seek advice first from Manassas white-collar criminal attorney Scott C. Nolan.

 WHAT PENALTIES ARE IMPOSED FOR THESE CRIMES?